External Competitions

 3. Student-initiated teams, whether or not the Law School has participated in the past.

-Each year, Indiana Law sends students to a variety of competitive moot court competitions on teams associated with certain courses or clinics offered by the Law School.
+Each year, Indiana Law sends students to a variety of competitive moot court competitions on teams associated with certain law school courses, clinics, or centers.
 More information about each of these is available from the sponsoring faculty.
 Teams for these competitions typically require course enrollment or other prerequisites.
 These competitions include:

 • Competitions sponsored by the Elmore Entrepreneurship Clinic